se-edu/se-book/modeling/review/outcomes.md

-:trophy: Can combine some modeling concepts :three:
+:trophy: Can combine some modeling concepts :one: